rdodson41/dot-files_deprecated/README.md

 # dot-files

 **dot-files** is a collection of configuration files with which to customize my software development environment on OS X and Linux.

-**dot-files** includes configuration files for bash, vim, git, and gpg.
+Specifically, **dot-files** includes customized bash, vim, git, and gpg configuration files.

 ---
 ## Installation